Canon 200D vs Sony A7S

 - More heavily discounted: Has been around for much longer (launched in April 2014).

-If the count of individual advantages (bullet points above) is taken as a guide, the 200D emerges as the winner of the contest (12 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 200D comes out slightly ahead of the A7S (12 : 11 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon 200D vs Sony A7S